A Pitbull Golden Retriever mix combines the American Pitbull Terrier dog breed with the Golden Retriever dog breed.

 The Pitbull Golden Retriever mix is the result of crossbreeding the loyal Pitbull Terrier with the sweet-natured Golden Retriever.

-Although designer dogs have become popular in recent years, they have created much controversy in the canine world.
+Designer dogs have become popular in recent years.
+But they have created much controversy in the canine world.

 Many argue that a purebred has predictable traits, whereas the outcome of a mixed breed is uncertain.

-Others, however, claim that as hybrids have a wider gene pool, they reduce the risk of inherited diseases and deformities so are considered far healthier.
+Others, however, claim that as hybrids have a wider gene pool, they reduce the risk of inherited diseases and deformities.
+So they are considered far healthier.